TridipCDas/Food-Classifier-App/README.md

 # Food-Classifier-App

-A simple Food Classifier build using a Custom Dataset by fine-tuning the pre-trained VGG16 Model.
+A simple Food Classifier build using a Custom Dataset by fine-tuning a pre-trained  Model.
 ### NOTE: Some functions signature  might change depending on the version of tensorflow used.

 ##### STEPS TO RUN THIS CLASSIFIER